foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 repositories.
 If it is built from the source tarball, then `git` is not required.

+> Note: it has been reported that there are problems with building
+> native/selfhosting toolchain on systems with bison 3 and it is required to
+> downgrade to bison v2.
+Bison, however, it not required to build toolchain in
+> general, and it not listed in prerequisites, so this issue affects only those
+> who need bison for other purposes.

 GCC depends on the GMP, MPFR and MPC packages, however there are problems with availability of those packages on the RHEL/CentOS 6 systems (packages has too old versions or not available at all).
 To avoid this problem our build script